Aloe Aristata Care: Learn Tips On Growing The Lace Aloe

 Plant the offsets in the same cactus mix used for the main plant.
 They should be planted about ¾” an inch deep and covered with a sprinkling of sand or perlite.
 This helps reduce rot.

-Place the easy-to-grow offsets away from direct sunlight and water moderately.
+Place the easy-to-grow lace aloe pups away from direct sunlight and water moderately.
 Within a few weeks, you should start to notice new growth.

 Aloe Aristata Disease or Pests Problems